Diabetes is a chronic condition

 Peripheral Vascular Disease

 This is a condition where the blood flow in the veins is reduced, usually resulting in cold and painful feet.
 If left untreated the ability to fight infections and heal any wounds is severely reduced.
-Compression products should not be worn by diabetics without taking advice from a GP or health professional.
+Compression products should not be worn by diabetics without taking advice from a general practitioner or health professional.